ordina-jworks/ordina-jworks.github.io/_posts/2018-02-16-Stairway-To-Health-2.md

 <h2>Internet of Things</h2>

-<p>The Stairway to Health project is a simple yet great example to show what the Internet of Things can do:
+<p>The <a href="http://sth2-fe-prod-ordina-stairway-to-health.origin.ordina-jworks.io/dashboard" target="_blank">Stairway to Health</a> project is a simple yet great example to show what the Internet of Things can do:
 <ul>
     <li>LoRa sensors detect door openings, these are installed on the doors of the staircases</li>
     <li>These sensors communicate via the LoRa network to report their status</li>